Get

 Training & Exercise

-Their high intellect makes training a breeze, and they can swiftly learn commands, and house training is no issue at all.
-They can easily be taught tricks and are often taught to retrieve toys with a small amount of guidance.
+Their high intellect makes training a breeze; they can swiftly learn commands, and house training is no issue.
+They can easily be taught tricks and are often taught to retrieve toys with little guidance.

 Health & Care

-Grooming a Devon Rex is a breeze, even though their coats are slightly wavier and often slightly longer than the Cornish Rex.
-They are low-shedding felines, so a weekly brush is plenty to remove any dead hairs or dirt and keep their coats smooth.
-Like the Cornish Rex, their coat is fairly thin and short, so you’ll need to take extra care during cold months to keep them warm.
+Grooming a Devon Rex is simple, even though their coats are slightly wavier and slightly longer than the Cornish Rex.
+They are low-shedding felines, and brushing them weekly can remove dead hairs or dirt and keep their coats smooth.
+Like the Cornish Rex, their coat is fairly thin and short, so you’ll need extra care in cold weather to keep them warm.

 Suitability